COURSES OF STUDY INVOLVING ATHLETIC TRAINING:

 AT 334 AT Techniques III (2)

 Laboratory course to refine and further the application of therapeutic modalities in the treatment of the physically active.
-Requires a minimum of 200 hrs of clinical experience in an Athletic Training Facility.
+Requires a minimum of 200 hrs of clinical experience.
 Prerequisite: AT 229.

 AT 337 Assessment of Athletic Injuries II (4)

 Lecture and laboratory course which covers the assessment of typical upper extremity and vertebral injuries in athletic training.
 Specific instruction in history, observation, palpation, range of motion assessment, stability and special testing, neurovascular assessment, and postural analysis.
 Additionally, proficiency in goniometric measurement, manual muscle testing and reflex testing will be gained.
 Prerequisite: AT 332.